ColumPaget/menubuilder.lua/README.md

 the name/filename of the application the group the application belongs to

-Icons are only currently supported for the JWM and IceWM window managers.
+Icons are currently supported for the Openbox, JWM and IceWM window managers and the xmenu and ctrlmenu menu systems.
 Icons can be turned off altogether with the '-no-icons' command-line option.

 Window Manager Update